sprudhvi728/mzML_explorer/README.md

 Mass spectrometry experiments begin long before any peptide identification or statistical analysis.
 Every downstream inference — protein quantification, differential expression, post-translational modification calling — rests entirely on the quality of the raw instrument signal.
 Yet the tools available for inspecting that signal are either locked inside vendor software, require full pipeline installations, or present data through search-result lenses that collapse important acquisition-level information.

-In practice, researchers frequently need to answer simple but critical questions before committing to a full analysis run: *Did the instrument acquire the expected number of scans?
-Is the retention time range correct?
-Did TIC drop mid-run, suggesting a spray failure?
-Does a specific scan actually contain signal, or is it noise?* These questions require direct access to chromatograms, scan-level metadata, and individual spectra — all without the overhead of a complete proteomics pipeline.

-mzML Explorer fills this gap.
-It provides a lightweight, browser-based environment for inspecting the raw content of any mzML file: chromatograms, scan metadata, and mass spectra, in a format immediately readable by anyone familiar with LC-MS/MS acquisition.
-The goal is to accelerate the quality-control step that precedes every serious quantitative proteomics experiment.
+mzML Explorer inspects the raw content of any mzML file: chromatograms, scan metadata, and mass spectra to accelerate the quality-control (QC) step that precedes every serious quantitative proteomics experiment.

 ---